View and store the data

 Messages tab to see the raw, JSON format, messages.

 In order to train a machine learning model on historical data, the live real-time data being ingested needs to be stored.
 However, topics are real time and therefore not designed for data storage.
-To solve this, Quix allows you to store the data going through a topic to an efficient real-time database if you need it.
+To solve this, Quix enables you to store the data going through a topic to an efficient real-time database if you need it.

 Enable persistence on your topics: